cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/_index.md

 ### Connection

 Integration Builder connects to apps to build recipes.
-Once authenticated, each the triggers and actions provided by that app become available to use across recipes.
+Once authenticated, each of the triggers and actions provided by that app become available to use across recipes.
 [See authentication best practices](/integrations/integrationbuilder/how-to-guides/#authentication-best-practices).

 <iframe src="https://play.vidyard.com/a22pBZVWCwGaWvs8VQZXEC" width="640" height="360" frameborder="0" allowfullscreen></iframe>